 Featuring a badass soundtrack, different difficulties to test your mettle with, and the kind of gameplay that no amount of cocaine will help you keep up with the piece, DUSK is one of 2018’s best games and certainly the king of the FPS homages.

 Developer: Respawn Entertainment Publisher: EA Multiplayer/Single-player?
-MP
+Multiplayer only

 They definitely need to just delete the Wingman, though.

 “Even the most jaded of battle royale fans will find their interest rejuvenated by Apex Legends thanks to Respawn’s attention to detail, superior gunplay, and fantastic innovations, though the loot boxes and progression system certainly need addressing.”

 Though its third entry has seen plenty of love, the second game in the Borderlands series was played pretty passionately by its fan for years after launch for a very good reason.
 It never really gets old.